patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src='http://patriciogonzalezvivo.com/2014/skylines/queensboro/'></iframe>

 Note:
+[interact with it... show arround]

-I tried to prepare some new point clouds for this talk, and found that Google's changed their API.
+I tried to prepare some new point clouds for this talk, and found that **Google's changed their API**.

 --